nRF24/RF24Network/docs/addressing.md

 array of addresses to be utilized.
 In addition, the radios are limited to direct communication with 6 other nodes while using the
 Enhanced-Shock-Burst (ESB) functionality of the radios.

+The NRF52x modules use a similar format for addressing, but can communicate directly with 8 other nodes while using the Enhanced-Shock-Burst (ESB) functionality of the radios.

 RF24Network uses a simple method of data compression to store the addresses using only 2 bytes, in a format designed to represent the network topology in an intuitive way.
 See the [Topology and Overview](tuning.md) page for more info regarding topology.